Tennessee's 20th Senate district

 Tennessee's 20th Senate district is one of 33 districts in the Tennessee Senate.
 It has been represented by Democrat Heidi Campbell since 2020, following her defeat of incumbent Republican Steven Dickerson.

 Geography

-District 20 covers many of Nashville's wealthy inner suburbs in Davidson County, including Forest Hills, Oak Hill, Berry Hill, Belle Meade, Goodlettsville, and parts of outer Nashville proper.
+District 20 covers many of Nashville's wealthy inner suburbs in Davidson County, including Forest Hills, Belle Meade, and most of Oak Hill and Goodlettsville.
+The rest of the district consists of parts of outer Nashville proper.

-The district is located entirely within Tennessee's 5th congressional district, and overlaps with the 50th, 51st, 53rd, 54th, 55th, 56th, 58th, and 60th districts of the Tennessee House of Representatives.